 Our World, Our Actual World: An Interview with David Rutschman

-Amy Wright for Zone 3: When your writing succeeds what does it manage to do?
+Amy Wright: When your writing succeeds what does it manage to do?

 David Rutschman: The writing I most admire shifts something in me as a reader, and I’d like to imagine being able to do something similar in the work I create.
 The shift can take various forms.
 Here are some:

 From tragic to ridiculous